 Live reports let administrators get almost real-time reports on inbound and outbound calls.
 The reports include over 30 metrics and are displayed on the dashboard as easy-to-read graphs and charts.
 Live reports enable you to monitor KPIs, improve the quality of customer service, and better understand organizational communication patterns.

 The cost of Live Reports depends on the number of users.
-You can get a quote for your organization here.

 The RingCentral Fax add-on lets you send and receive faxes on your PC, email, or with the RingCentral app.
 You will receive a local fax number and at least 1,500 fax pages monthly.
 This add-on perfectly mimics a real fax machine, so it’s worth considering if you don’t have a centralized office with faxing hardware.